Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: Further Related Work

-In the diffusion model, the key idea is transferring a distribution that can be easily sampled into a target one.
-Therefore, it is quite suitable to tackle the measurement error discussed in this paper, when setting the target distribution as the denoise one as we did in this paper.
-Though there exists such equivalence, to the best of our knowledge, applying the diffusion model to tackle measurement error has not been explore before this paper.
-We speculate the main obstacle is correctly estimating the score function of intermediate data.
-In the diffusion model, the most similar topic to this paper is learning from ``corrupted data'' \citep{kawar2023gsure,daras2024ambient}, whereas both the error-free data and some data with corruption are observed.
-Their goal is restoring the corrupted data, which is quite similar to removing the measurement error discussed in this paper.
-However, for learning from corrupted data, the error-free data is supposed to be observed, so that the score function can be directly estimated based on them.
-Unfortunately, these error-free data are missing in our regime, so none of their methods can be applied here.
+In a diffusion model, the key idea is to transform an easily sampled distribution into a target distribution.
+Therefore, diffusion models are suitable for the measurement error problem studied in this paper when the target distribution is set to the denoised distribution.
+Despite this connection, to the best of our knowledge, diffusion models have not previously been applied to measurement error problems.
+We speculate that the main obstacle is correctly estimating the score function of the intermediate data.
+The closest topic in the diffusion-model literature is learning from ``corrupted data'' \citep{kawar2023gsure,daras2024ambient}, where both the error-free data and some corrupted data are observed.
+Their goal is to restore the corrupted data, which is related to removing the measurement error discussed in this paper.
+However, methods for learning from corrupted data usually require error-free data so that the score function can be directly estimated.
+These error-free data are missing in our setting, so those methods cannot be directly applied here.

 \paragraph{Learning in Reproducing Kernel Hilbert Spaces.} Statistical learning in Reproducing Kernel Hilbert Spaces (RKHS) has a rich history in both statistical science and machine learning.
 The foundations of this area can be traced back to non-linear prediction research by Wahba \cite{wahba1990spline}, which introduced the idea of learning complex regression functions without explicitly tuning the underlying smoothing hyperparameters.
 Examples of such methods include kernel ridge regression and support vector machines \citep{hofmann2008kernel}.